trane-dev/Trane/README.md

 | u1 | 2017 | 1-2017-1 | 1000|
 | u1 | 2017 | 1-2017-2 | 20 |

-We need a **cutoff time** equals 2016.
-We use data from 2015 to 2016 as features (first 3 records) and we use data in 2017 (last 2 records) to generate labels.
-We apply a filter operation and an aggregation operation on the last 2 records and we can get a tuple (entity=u1, cutoff=2016, label=1).
-Similarly, we have (entity=u2, cutoff=2016, label=0).
-These tuples as well as the training data a fed to automatical machine learning tools such as featuretools to learn a machine learning model.
+Let's consider a **cutoff time** equal to 2016.
+The data from 2015-2016 will be used as training data in the machine learning model.
+Data after 2016, that is data from 2016-2017 will be used to evaluate the trained model.
+Trane outputs a tuple of (entity, cutoff, label) for each prediction problem.
+A prediction problem is applied to entity data to generate the label.
+The data from Trane can be fed directly into Feature Tools to perform feature engineering.

 ### Prediction Problem Generation
-As shown in the example, a prediction problem is a sequence of operations applied to a database as well as a cutoff time.
-Labels are a list of (entity, cutoff, label) tuples.
+As shown in the example, a prediction problem is a sequence of operations applied to data as well as a cutoff time.

-In trane, we generate prediction problems with four operations (FilterOp, RowOp, TransformationOp, AggregationOp).
-FilterOp is applied on filter\_column, RowOp, TransformationOp and AggregationOp are applied on label\_generating\_column
+In Trane, we generate prediction problems with four operations: Filter Operations, Row Operations, Transformation Operations and Aggregation Operations.
+Filter operations are applied on the filter\_column.
+Row, Transformation and Aggregation Operations are applied on the label\_generating\_column.

 ## Workflow

-The workflow of using trane on a database is as follow.
+The workflow of using Trane on a database is as follows:

-- Data scientist write a `meta.json` describing columns and data types in the new database.
+- Data scientist writes a `meta.json` describing columns and data types in the new database.
-- `PredictionProblemGenerator` reads the meta data and generate possible prediction problems and save them in `problems.json`.
+- `PredictionProblemGenerator` reads the meta data and generates possible prediction problems.
+The prediction problems are saved to `problems.json`.
-- Data scientist can change parameters in `problems.json`.
+- The data scientist can change parameters to the prediction problems in `problems.json`.
-- The `labeler` applies prediction problems in `problems.json` on a real database `data.csv`
+- The `labeler` applies prediction problems in `problems.json` to the database `data.csv`

 ## Built-in Operations